zryska/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

     Local: “mm-dd-yyyy hh:mm:ss”

 The content length of each request/response and the overall number of requests/responses, can be quite large.
 As a result, debug information is stored to disk in a separate location than the typical log messages.
-Debug folders/files will be created under the Edge System data folder.
+Debug folders/files will be created under the Edge Data Store data folder.
 The debug folder/file structure is:

     Windows: %programdata%\OSIsoft\EdgeSystem\Storage\egressdump\{tenantId}\{namespaceId}\{egressId}\{omfType}\{Ticks}-{Guid}-{Req/Res}.txt